mikehdt/aws-foundry-ssl/README.md

 - Create an SSH key in **EC2**, under `EC2 / Key Pairs`
   - Keep the downloaded private keypair (PEM or PPK) file safe, you'll need it for [SSH / SCP access](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-to-linux-instance.html) to the EC2 server instance
   - If you tear down and redeploy the CloudFormation stack you can reuse the same SSH key
-  - Consider rotating these keys regularly as a good security practise
+  - Consider rotating these keys regularly as a good security practice

 ### AWS Setup